What’s Your Returning Customer Rate and How to Improve It

 For many businesses, the early years are a difficult juggling act where the pressure is on to acquire as many new customers as possible while building the foundations for future success.
 One key challenge is knowing when to switch to a more balanced approach that incorporates acquisition and retention.

-The truth is, as soon as you have a customer, you have a customer that could return and repeat a purchase and positively impact your returning customer rate.
+The truth is, as soon as you have a customer, you have a customer who could return and repeat a purchase and positively impact your returning customer rate.
 This doesn’t mean you need an entire customer retention strategy or loyalty program mapped out from day one.

 A simple approach you can build on over time is enough to motivate customers to repeat purchases and increase your returning customer rate.